Juno (mythology): Juno Sospita and Lucina

-Februlis oversees the secundament of the placenta and is strictly associated to Fluvonia, Fluonia, goddess who retains the blood inside the body during pregnancy.
+Februlis oversees the secundament of the placenta and is strictly associated with Fluvonia, Fluonia, the goddess who retains the blood inside the body during pregnancy.
 While the protection of pregnancy is stressed by Duval, Palmer sees in Fluonia only the Juno of lustration in river water.
 Ovid devotes an excursus to the lustrative function of river water in the same place in which he explains the etymology of February.

 A temple (aedes) of Juno Lucina was built in 375 BC in the grove sacred to the goddess from early times.
 It stood precisely on the Cispius near the sixth shrine of the Argei. probably not far west of the church of S. Prassede, where inscriptions relating to her cult have been found.
 The grove should have extended down the slope south of the temple.
-As Servius Tullius ordered the gifts for the newborn to be placed in the treasury of the temple though it looks that another shrine stood there before 375 BC.
-In 190 BC the temple was struck by lightning, its gable and doors injured.
+As Servius Tullius ordered the gifts for the newborn to be placed in the treasury of the temple, though it looks like another shrine stood there before 375 BC.
+In 190 BC, the temple was struck by lightning, and its gable and doors were damaged.
 The annual festival of the Matronalia was celebrated here on March 1, day of the dedication of the temple.

 One temple of Juno Sospita was located near the Temple of Cybele northwest of the Palatine Hill within the Pomerium.
 This was located near or under the site of the 6th century church of San Teodoro, which has an unusual circular shape similar to that of the nymphaeum later misnamed the Temple of Minerva Medica.
 In his early 1st-century poem Fasti, Ovid states that by his time this temple had become so dilapidated that it was no longer discernible "because of the injuries of time".
 A later Temple of Juno Sospita was vowed by the consul G. Cornelius Cethegus in 197 BC and consecrated and opened in 194 BC.
 This temple was located at the Roman vegetable market (Forum Olitorium) beside Temples of Hope and Piety and near the Carmental Gate.
 It was apparently this temple that was later reported as having fallen into disrepute by 90 BC, when it was stained by episodes of prostitution and a bitch delivered her puppies beneath the temple's statue of the goddess.
 The consul L. Julius Caesar secured its restoration with a Senatorial decree and relics from the temple remain today.